FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 **Prerequisites**
 1\.
 [FRINX distribution][2]
 2\.
-Logstash - Collecting and parsing log files.
-It can transform an unstructured log into something meaningful and searchable
+[Install Logstash][3] - Collecting and parsing log files.
+It can transform an unstructured log into something meaningful and searchable.
 3\.
-Elasticsearch - Store the data that Logstash processed and provide a full-text index
+[Install Elasticsearch][4] - Store the data that Logstash processed and provide a full-text index
 4\.
 Kibana (optional) - Web console allowing the user to interact with Elasticsearch.
+Kibana can be [downloaded][5] or pulled as a Docker image - several exist.

 The base configuration is to use log4j socket listener for Logstash and the log4j socket appender in ODL Frinx.